joellongaresjr/Logo-Marketplace/README.md

 ## Learning Points

-1. How to use Stripe to make an easy checkout page for auser
+1. How to use Stripe to make an easy checkout page.
+2. How to effectively use React-Redux
+3.

 ## Author Info